alex-gutev/generic-cl/README.md

 Returns the number of elements in the sequence `SEQUENCE`.
 If `SEQUENCE` is an iterator, returns the number of remaining elements to be iterated over.

-This function is implemented for all Common Lisp sequences, returning the length of the sequence (by `CL:LENGTH`), multi-dimensional arrays, returning the total number of elements in the array (by `ARRAY-TOTAL-SIZE`), and hash maps/hash tables, returning the total number of elements in the map/table.
+This function is implemented for all Common Lisp sequences, returning the length of the sequence (by `CL:LENGTH`), multi-dimensional arrays, returning the total number of elements in the array (by `ARRAY-TOTAL-SIZE`), and [HASH-MAP](#hash-map)'s / hash tables, returning the total number of elements in the map/table.

 The following default methods are implemented: